 Houston is fixin' to be overrun with boots and chaps.
-The 2017 Houston Livestock Show & Rodeo rides into town March 7, bringing 20 days of world-class performers, awesome rodeo action, great food and tons of excitement to NRG Park.
+The 2019 Houston Livestock Show & Rodeo rides into town February 25, bringing three weeks of world-class performers, awesome rodeo action, great food and tons of excitement to NRG Park.
 But not all of the western fun is at the Rodeo itself-here's how to "go Texan" all month-long in H-Town.

 Looking for country music?
 You'll certainly find it at the Rodeo, with headline performers including Tim McGraw, Cardi B, Zedd and many more (get tickets here).
 Apart from the arena concerts, more musical acts will perform at The Hideout and the Wine Garden on the Rodeo grounds.
 But if you want to get down away from the crowds, head to one of these Houston country music destinations.

 Armadillo Palace.
 Part honky-tonk and part Texas history museum, Goode's Armadillo Palace gets the mood established right off the bat thanks to the towering armadillo sporting longhorns and breathing smoke right out front.
 Oh, and you'll love the venison chili.

 Daisy Duke's Modern Country Bar.
 Inside Daisy Duke's you'll find pretty young things donning daisy dukes and cowboy boots serving cocktails and beer to a mixed crowd of post-college kids and baby boomers.
 The Western-themed décor is reminiscent of a saloon with barrels and beer tubs and wood accents galore.
 For those in the mood to two-step, Rebels' large dance floor leaves plenty of room to keep guests from standing on top of one another.
 You'll definitely want to try your skills on the mechanical bull.

 Wild West.
 A part of the Bayou City for over 20 years, Wild West sits on Houston's Richmond strip with a motto of Two-Steppin' & Longneckin'.
 This country nightclub features a solid oak dance floor just for your boots!
 From dancin' and glancin' to shooting pool, eating fresh fajitas, playing blackjack, or getting your boots shined, a variety of activities will make your visit enjoyable.